Skip navigation

 • The fewer children a woman has and the later in life she gives birth, the higher her risk for ovarian cancer.

-• Women who have had breast cancer or have a family history of breast or ovarian cancer have an increased risk for ovarian cancer (due to defects in genes such as BRCA1 or BRCA2).
+• Women who have had breast cancer or have a family history of breast or ovarian cancer have an increased risk for ovarian cancer (due to variants in genes such as BRCA1 or BRCA2).

 • Women who take estrogen replacement only (not with progesterone) for 5 years or more may have a higher risk for ovarian cancer.
 Birth control pills, though, decrease the risk for ovarian cancer.